-This improvement in life satisfaction is then monetised by calculating the additional household income that would produce the same increase in life satisfaction.
+These improvements in life satisfaction are then monetised by calculating the additional household income that would produce the same increase in life satisfaction.
 This uses evidence from Fujiwara et al. (2014).
-The approach taken seeks to capture the total of life satisfaction gains in one step avoiding double counting, rather than individually valuing the life satisfaction improvements from, for example, volunteering or greater employability.

-Based on this analysis the average gain in life satisfaction is calculated to be 1.14 'life satisfaction points.'
+- For the upper estimate the average life satisfaction gain by participants is 0.83 'life satisfaction points.'
+Using evidence from Fujiwara et al. (2014) an estimated £11,597 increase in household income would be required to produce the same improvement in life satisfaction (0.83 'life satisfaction points'). - For the lower estimate the average gain in life satisfaction for participants with a high level employability is calculated to be 1.14 'life satisfaction points.'
 Using evidence from Fujiwara et al. (2014) an estimated £16,000 increase in household income would be required to produce the same improvement in life satisfaction (1.14 'life satisfaction points').